 When you think of Amsterdam, forget about the drugs and the Red Light District.
 What started as a small fishing village around the year 1200 has now become one of the most visited cities in Europe and for a good reason.
-Numerous museums, culture and architecture are just a few of the reasons for visiting Amsterdam.
+Numerous museums, culture and architecture are just a few reasons for visiting Amsterdam.
 Well, that and the curiosity about those wooden clogs.

-Check out the Black Heritage Tour in Amsterdam to learn more about African diaspora in the Netherlands!
+Check out the Black Heritage Tour in Amsterdam to learn more about the African diaspora in the Netherlands!

 Visiting Amsterdam for architecture

 Many of the canal houses that make Amsterdam so unique were built during the height of the Dutch Golden Age.
-Today, they are a throwback to the glory of those days and what makes Amsterdam architecture so fascinating.
+Today, they are a throwback to the glory of those days and what makes Amsterdam’s architecture so fascinating.